Massive Gauge Theories from Consistency Conditions of Amplitudes: Massive Four-point Amplitudes

-As discussed before ,3-point amplitudes are not generally viable by kinematics.
+As discussed before, three-point amplitudes are not generally viable by kinematics.
 The minimal number for n-point amplitudes to be kinematically allowed generically is $n=4$.
-Thus in order to have consistent full theories, it is essential to construct up to 4-point amplituds at least, which is what we are doing in this section.
-The approach of constructing 4-point amplitudes is explained in Sec.(\ref{sec:frame_constrt}), we mainly make use of consistent factorization in addition to the two conditions of on-shell gauge symmetry and massive-massless continuation.
+Thus in order to have consistent full theories, it is essential to construct up to four-point amplitudes at least, which is what we are doing in this section.
+The approach of constructing four-point amplitudes is explained in Sec.(\ref{sec:frame_constrt}), we mainly make use of consistent factorization in addition to the two conditions of on-shell gauge symmetry and massive-massless continuation.

-According to the principle of quantum mechanice, to construct a 4-point amplitude, we need to sum over all possible 3-point amplitudes with different intermediate states and 4-point contact terms.
-Moreover, bosonic symmetry (for the massless limit) constrains the number of types of particles (with different quantum numbers) for 3-point amplitudes.
-For $SSV$, the two scalar are required to be of different types; for $VVV$, the three vector bosons also must be of different types.
-As a result, we can then classify different theories according to the number of vector bosons $n_V$ and the number of scalars $n_S$, which fix the possible 3-point amplitudes contributing to the final 4-point amplitde: \begin{itemize} \item $n_V < 3$ \begin{itemize} \item $n_V=1, n_S\geq 2$: $SSV$ \item $n_V\leq 2$, $n_S=1$: $VVS$ \item $n_V\leq 2$, $n_S\geq 2$: $VVS$, $SSV$ \end{itemize} \item $n_V\geq 3$ \begin{itemize} \item $n_V \geq 3, n_S=0$: $VVV$ \item $n_V \geq 3, n_S=1$: $VVV$, $VVS$ \item $n_V \geq 3, n_S\geq 2 $: $VVV$, $VVS$ and $SSV$ \end{itemize} \end{itemize} For every case with at least one scalar, we can also add $SSS$.
+According to the principle of quantum mechanics, to construct a four-point amplitude, we need to sum over all possible three-point amplitudes with different intermediate states and four-point contact terms.
+Moreover, bosonic symmetry (for the massless limit) constrains the number of types of particles (with different quantum numbers) for three-point amplitudes.
+For $SSV$, the two scalars are required to be of different types; for $VVV$, the three vector bosons also must be of different types.
+As a result, we can then classify different theories according to the number of vector bosons $n_V$ and the number of scalars $n_S$, which fix the possible three-point amplitudes contributing to the final four-point amplitude: \begin{itemize} \item $n_V < 3$ \begin{itemize} \item $n_V=1, n_S\geq 2$: $SSV$ \item $n_V\leq 2$, $n_S=1$: $VVS$ \item $n_V\leq 2$, $n_S\geq 2$: $VVS$, $SSV$ \end{itemize} \item $n_V\geq 3$ \begin{itemize} \item $n_V \geq 3, n_S=0$: $VVV$ \item $n_V \geq 3, n_S=1$: $VVV$, $VVS$ \item $n_V \geq 3, n_S\geq 2 $: $VVV$, $VVS$ and $SSV$ \end{itemize} \end{itemize} For every case with at least one scalar, we can also add $SSS$.

 For $n_V< 2$, our strategy is to first construct the amplitudes from $VVS$, then add $SSV$.
 In this way we will be able to cover all three cases.
 For $n_V\geq 3$, we use a different strategy.
-We first try to contruct 4-point amplitudes from $VVV$ alone; then expand to incorporate $VVS$.
+We first try to construct four-point amplitudes from $VVV$ alone; then expand to incorporate $VVS$.
 We will also neglect $SSV$ and leave it to future work.

 We will go into the massive case directly.
-Massless 4-point amplitudes can be automatically included in the massive case, by taking masses to $0$ and keeping the relevant degrees of freedom only.
+Massless four-point amplitudes can be automatically included in the massive case, by taking masses to $0$ and keeping the relevant degrees of freedom only.
 So they will not be discussed separately.